 Vendor Analysis Reports: Some of the major inconsistencies in pricing come from bidders not having an understanding of your company’s taxable status.
 This can greatly impact the price of your project as well as the exclusion of permits, structural calculations or other architectural fee’s required in every construction project.
 Not only do these items affect the price, but they also affect the schedule.
 Our cleanroom design specialists will create a Vendor Analysis Report to sort out these inconsistencies.
 For example, as you may be aware, the mechanical scope of work has the most impact on the budget of any cleanroom project.
 Understanding the differences between each mechanical contractor’s design concepts can significantly improve your ability to compare bidders “apples to apples”.
 We offer a quantifiable risk assessment of your bids, pointing out areas of concern (i.e., exclusions, lead times, experience, references, etc.) and rate each bid by its risk level.

 Our cleanroom consultants are committed to providing you with the most accurate and up-to-date information available in the industry.
-Contact CleanAir Solutions today and let our cleanroom design specialists at CleanAir Solutions help you in the pre-planning stages of your next cleanroom installation project!
+Contact CleanAir Solutions today and let our cleanroom design specialists help you in the pre-planning stages of your next cleanroom installation project!